 Humates are a cost-effective and multi-purpose tool that has the ability to do all that we have named.
 They also have pH buffering capacity to help neutralize the problems associated with pH extremes.
 With a CEC of 450, humates also aid in moisture and nutrient retention and improve soil structure by promoting fungi to create a crumb structure for better water and oxygen intake and improved root penetration.

 Fulvic acid: soluble at any pH, smallest molecular weight, dominant in O.

 Humic acid: soluble at pH > 2, medium molecular weight, balance in O and C.

 Humin: insoluble at any pH, largest molecular weight, dominant in C.

 Of these, humic and fulvic acids are the more effective components.
-Research shows that the presence of humic substances in soil will increase soil water retention, provide available carbon-to-soil, promote growth of living cells (auxin-like type of hormone), chelate cations in soil (high cation exchange capacity), and solubilize hydrocarbons into water phase (similar to a surfactant).
+Research shows that the presence of humic substances in the soil will increase soil water retention, provide available carbon-to-soil, promote the growth of living cells (auxin-like type of hormone), chelate cations in soil (high cation exchange capacity), and solubilize hydrocarbons into the water phase (similar to a surfactant).